Attachment-based therapy: "Watch, wait and wonder"

-"Manipulation of sensitive responsiveness", van den Boom (1994) (The Leiden Programs)
+"Manipulation of sensitive responsiveness"

 This intervention focused on low socio-economic group mothers with irritable infants, assessed on a behavioural scale.
 The randomly assigned group received 3 treatment sessions, between the ages of 6 and 9 months, based on maternal responsiveness to negative and positive infant cues.
 Intervention was based on Ainsworth's sensitive responsiveness components, namely perceiving a signal, interpreting it correctly, selecting an appropriate response and implementing the response effectively.

 It was found that these infants scored significantly higher than the control infants on sociability, self soothing and reduced crying.
 All maternal components improved.
 Further, a 'strange situation' assessment carried out at 12 months showed only 38% classified as insecure compared to 78% in the control group.

 Follow ups at 18, 24 and 42 months using Ainsworth's Maternal Sensitivity Scales, the Bayley Scales of Infant Development, the Child Behaviour Checklist (Achenbach) and the Attachment Q-sort showed enduring significant effects in secure attachment classification, maternal sensitivity, fewer behaviour problems, and positive peer relationships.

-"Modified interaction guidance", Benoit et al. (2001)
+"Modified interaction guidance"

 This intervention aimed to reduce inappropriate caregiver behaviours as measured on the AMBIANCE (atypical maternal behaviour instrument for assessment and classification).
 Such inappropriate behaviours are thought to contribute to disorganized attachment.
 The play focused intervention (MIG) was compared with a behaviour modification intervention focused on feeding.
 A significant decrease in inappropriate maternal behaviours and disrupted communication was found in the MIG group.